To unsubscribe or not to unsubscribe: that is the question.

 Is it safe to click unsubscribe in spam emails?

 It is never safe to click unsubscribe in spam emails.
-This tells spammers that you exist and that you read your emails.
-Rather than unsubscribing you they will likely start sending you more spam.
+This tells spammers that you exist and you read your emails.
+Rather than unsubscribing you, they will send you more spam.

 Should you block spam emails?

 It’s generally a waste of effort to try to block spam emails.
-The “From:” address in spam is generally forged and changes all the time.
-Blocking only applies to a single “From:” address, and would have no impact as the fake sender continues to change.
+The “From:” address in spam is generally forged, and changes all the time.
+Blocking only applies to a single “From:” address, and would have no impact as the fake sender continues to change it.

 Is it better to block or delete spam?

-Neither blocking or deleting spam is worth the effort.
-Instead, the better approach to take is to train your spam filter by marking spam as spam.
-This will move it to your spam or junk folder so you need not see it, and will tell the spam filter “mail that looks like this is spam” so it will hopefully do a better job of sending spam directly to the spam folder instead of your inbox in the future.
+Neither blocking nor deleting spam is worth the effort.
+The better approach is to train your spam filter by marking spam as spam.
+This will move it to your spam or junk folder so you need not see it, and will tell the spam filter “mail that looks like this is spam,” so it will hopefully do a better job of sending spam directly to the spam folder instead of your inbox.